muratsahilli/muratsahilli/README.md

 - 🔭 I’m currently working on python
 - 🌱 I’m currently learning machine learning algorithms and deep learning
-- 👯 I’m looking to collaborate on other content creators
 - 📫 How to reach me: msahilli13@gmail.com

 ## Connect With Me